PHYS3888/Tutorial_AstroClassification/README.md

 :question::question::question: __Q2:__
 Upload a `gridPredictions` plot of the data and the predictions of one of your trained SVMs (`Mdl_SVMlinear` or `Mdl_SVMnonlinear`) in your two-dimensional feature space.
-Make sure the axes are labeled to highlight your two features.
+Make sure the axes are labeled to clearly describe what your two features are computing.

 #### :fire::fire::fire: _(Optional)_ :fire::fire::fire: Adding noise